allista/ThrottleControlledAvionics/ChanegLog.md

     * Torque from **SRBs** and other throttle-locked engines is now **accounted for**.
     * Tuning parameters are now hidden when Autotuning is enabled.
     * Many **performance improvements**.
-    * Fixed the conflict with FRMS window.
+    * Fixed the conflict with FMRS window.

 * v2.1.0
     * Added an **autopilot to kill horizontal speed**.
 Useful for landing.